microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 That is a breakdown for the `ORT.Question()` custom function, next we will breakdown how the `ORT.Sentiment()` is implemented.

-## The `InferenceSentiment.ts` file
+## The `inferenceSentiment.ts` file

-The `InferenceSentiment.ts` is the logic to inference and get sentiment for text in an excel cell.
+The [`inferenceSentiment.ts`](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/bert/inferenceSentiment.ts) is the logic to inference and get sentiment for text in an excel cell.
 The code here is augmented from [this example](https://github.com/jobergum/browser-ml-inference).
 Let's jump in and learn how this part works.

 - First lets import the packages needed.
 As you will see in this tutorial the `bertProcessing` function will create our model input.  `bert_tokenizer` is the JavaScript tokenizer for BERT models. `onnxruntime-web` enables inference in JavaScript on the browser.